andrewbishara/myshell/README.txt

-1. Tokenization and Command Processing: The program starts by breaking down user input into tokens and then processing these commands.
-This involves handling different scenarios like empty commands, exit commands, and conditional execution based on the previous command's exit status.

-2. Piping and Redirection: A feature of the shell is its ability to handle pipes (`|`) and redirections (`<`, `>`).
-This includes the ability to handle complex commands where output from one command is piped into another and potentially redirected into a file.

-3. Wildcard Expansion: Our shell supports wildcard expansion using `glob`, which allows commands like `ls *.txt` to work as expected.

-4. Executing Built-in and External Commands: The shell distinguishes between built-in commands (like `cd`, `pwd`, `which`) and external commands, executing them appropriately.

-5. Dynamic Memory Management: The program carefully manages memory, especially when dealing with dynamically allocated tokens resulting from wildcard expansion, ensuring there are no memory leaks.

-6. Custom Functions: The `createAndExecutePipeWithRedirection` function is a testament to the shell's advanced capabilities, managing piping combined with output redirection efficiently.

-7. Interactive and Batch Modes: Our shell operates in both interactive and batch modes, offering flexibility in how commands are entered and executed.
+ProcessCommand Function:
+  -> The function interprets and executes user commands.
+It begins by tokenizing the input command into individual words or tokens, which are then analyzed to determine the nature of the command.
+This function handles various scenarios, including empty commands, exit commands, and conditional execution based on the outcome of the previous command.
+It also manages wildcard expansion, dynamically adapting the command tokens to match filenames and other patterns in the file system.
+The function intelligently identifies and separates piping and redirection elements within the command.
+For commands involving pipes, it delegates the execution to createAndExecutePipe or createAndExecutePipeWithRedirection, depending on whether output redirection is also involved.
+For commands without pipes, it handles potential redirections and executes either built-in commands (like `cd`, `pwd`, `which`) or external commands.
+The function also carefully manages memory, particularly for dynamically allocated tokens, ensuring robust and leak-free execution.
+In essence, `processCommand` acts as the command interpreter and executor, translating user input into actions and delegating complex tasks to specialized sub-functions within the shell program.